Kingxukai/linux/Documentation/trace/coresight/coresight-ect.rst

     >$ cat ./cti_cpu0/triggers0/in_types
     pe_dbgtrigger pe_pmuirq

-If a connection has zero signals in either the 'in' or 'out' triggers then those parameters will be omitted.
+If a connection has zero signals in either the woke 'in' or 'out' triggers then those parameters will be omitted.

 Channels API Directory